rankingdigitalrights/index2019/app/_companies/baidu/index.md

 - markup: <a href='#' rel='summary_of_changes_privacy' class='add_fieldset dashicons-before dashicons-plus'><span>Add fieldset</span></a>
 - item:
   change: true
-  title: P4.
-Sharing of user information
+  title: P4, P5, P8 Handling of user information
-  body: "<p>Baidu provided more detailed information on its data sharing policies, including the types of user information it shares and with whom.</p>"
+  body: "<p>Baidu provided more detailed information about the types of user information it shares, with whom, and why.
+It also disclosed it may provide users with a copy of some of their user information.</p>"
 - item:
-  change: true
-  title: P5.
-Purpose for collecting and sharing user information
-  body: "<p>Baidu&rsquo;s revised privacy policy provided more detailed information about the purposes for collecting and sharing user information.</p>"
-- item:
   change: false
-  title: P6.
-Retention of user information
+  title: P6 & P7 Handling of user information
-  body: "<p>Baidu no longer specified what types of personal information it deletes or anonymizes after a user deletes their account.</p>"
+  body: "<p>Baidu no longer specified what types of personal information it deletes or anonymizes after a user deletes their account, and made it less clear whether users can control the company's collection of their user information for the purposes of targeted advertising.</p>"
 - item:
-  change: false
-  title: P7.
-Users’ control over their own user information
-  body: "<p>Baidu made it less clear whether users can control the company's collection of their user information for the purposes of targeted advertising.</p>"
-- item:
   change: true
-  title: P8.
-Users’ access to their own user information
-  body: "<p>Baidu&rsquo;s revised privacy policy suggests Baidu may provide a copy of some user information but perhaps not all or not in every case.</p>"
-- item:
-  change: true
   title: P12.
 User notification about third-party requests for user information
   body: "<p>Baidu provided some information about situations in which it would not notify users of third-party requests for their data.</p>"
 - item:
   change: true
-  title: P13.
-Security oversight
+  title: P13, P15, P16 Security
-  body: "<p>Baidu revealed more information about its security policies, including limits on employees to access user data.</p>"
+  body: "<p>Baidu revealed more information about its security policies, including limits on employees&rsquo; access to user data, its process for responding to data breaches, and its use of encryption technologies.</p>"
-- item:
-  change: true
-  title: P15.
-Data breaches
-  body: "<p>Baidu disclosed more information about its process to respond to data breaches that includes a commitment to notify users of such incidents.</p>"
-- item:
-  change: true
-  title: P16.
-Encryption of user communication and private content
-  body: "<p>Baidu disclosed that the company uses encryption technologies , although it did not specify what types of data are encrypted and in what way.</p>"
 footnotes: |
   <p><a id="fn1"></a>[1] The research period for the 2019 Index ran from January 13, 2018 to February 8, 2019.
 Policies that came into effect after February 8, 2019 were not evaluated in this Index.<br /><a id="fn2"></a>[2] For Baidu&rsquo;s performance in the 2018 Index, see: <a href="/index2018/companies/baidu">rankingdigitalrights.org/index2018/companies/baidu</a>&nbsp;<br /><a id="fn3"></a>[3] &ldquo;Personal Information Security Specification,&rdquo; December 2017, <a href="http://www.gb688.cn/bzgk/gb/newGbInfo?hcno=4FFAA51D63BA21B9EE40C51DD3CC40BE">www.gb688.cn/bzgk/gb/newGbInfo?hcno=4FFAA51D63BA21B9EE40C51DD3CC40BE</a><br /><a id="fn4"></a>[4] &ldquo;Freedom on the Net&rdquo; (Freedom House, November 2018), <a href="https://freedomhouse.org/report/freedom-net/2018/china" target="_blank" rel="noopener">freedomhouse.org/report/freedom-net/2018/china</a>&nbsp;<br /><a id="fn5"></a>[5] Bloomberg Markets, Accessed April 18, 2019, <a href="https://www.bloomberg.com/quote/BIDU:US" target="_blank" rel="noopener">www.bloomberg.com/quote/BIDU:US</a>&nbsp;</p>
 ---